andmatand/blockling/README.md

     ^     a spike
     #     indicates that the rest of this line is a comment and will not be
           parsed.
 You can type whatever you want here (e.g. your name) (LF)  A Unix linebreak indicates a new row of tiles in the level.
-On Windows systems, a Windows linebreak (CR + LF) may be used, since it also contains the LF character.
-Don't worry; you don't need to understand what this means.
-Just push Enter =)

 Additionally, note the following caveats: